Bareflank/hypervisor/scripts/docs/build_instructions.md

 If you would like to specify many build configuration options at once, you should use a Bareflank build configuration file.
-By default, Bareflank creates a file named *bfconfig.cmake* in your build directory, and uses any options specified there (using CMake syntax) to configure your build.
+By default, Bareflank creates a file named *config.cmake* in your build directory, and uses any options specified there (using CMake syntax) to configure your build.
-An example bfconfig.cmake file might look like the following:
+An example config.cmake file might look like the following:

 ```
-# ~/bareflank/build/bfconfig.cmake (comments start with '#')
+# ~/bareflank/build/config.cmake (comments start with '#')

 set(BUILD_TYPE Release)
 set(BUILD_TARGET_ARCH x86_64)